Skip to Content

 4. Consider buying a Britrail Pass or Global Eurail or Interrail Pass

-If your U.K itinerary entails multiple train journeys, consider purchasing a Britrail Pass or a Global Interrail or Eurail Pass.
+If your U.K itinerary entails multiple train journeys, consider purchasing a Britrail Pass or a Global Interrail or Eurail Pass

-Both passes cover rail travel within the U.K and, on a packed sightseeing schedule, can be fantastic value for money.
+Passes cover rail travel within the U.K and, on a packed sightseeing schedule, can be fantastic value for money.

 A BritRail Pass is only available to non U.K residents so a pass must be purchased before arrival in the U.K.